Course code:

 Syllabus:

-2. Determination of solubility and dissolution rate of APIs by shake-flask method.
+1. Determination of API (Active Pharmaceutical Ingredients) solubility by shake-flask method.

 Semester papers: